 Max Depth 15m, Avg Depth 10m, viz 20m, temp 27C

 You can see them here all year round, but the best season for mantas is from December to February when you can have 20 or 30 of these giants circling you!
 It is a very flat, shallow site with small rocks covering the bottom.
-Current here can be very strong and some groups use reef hooks to remain in one position, hovering in the current while looking at the mantas.
-We were very unlucky, in August it was not season but many groups saw 4 or 5 mantas.
+The current here can be very strong and some groups use reef hooks to remain in one position, hovering in the current while looking at the mantas.
+We were very unlucky, in August it was not the season but many groups saw 4 or 5 mantas.
 We had zero current and saw only one manta for a short while.

 Max Depth 28m, Avg Depth 17m, viz 20m, temp 28C

-Max Depth 19m, Avg Depth 14m, viZ 8m, temp 27C
+Max Depth 19m, Avg Depth 14m, viz 8m, temp 27C

 Max Depth 27m, Avg Depth 13.9m, viz 20m, temp 27C